redbluegames/unity-pixel-palettemap/README.md

   1. Assign the palette map into the Material as the Base texture
   2. Assign the newly created palette texture into the Material as the Palette texture

-###To create palette swapping:
+###Creating Palette Swapping
 There are many ways to achieve a palette swapping effect.
 Each method is just a different way of changing out the sprite or texture’s palette, while using the same palette map.
 You can change the object’s Material to a material that uses another palette, you can change the specific Palette texture used by a particular material, or if you have multiple palettes in one palette image, you can change the texture’s Y offset of your material.
 I’ve included several scripts that provide examples of this.
 MaterialTween.cs swaps between materials, PaletteScroll.cs scrolls through the palettes in a multi-palette texture by setting texture offset, and SetTextureVariableExample.cs swaps out the textures supplied as the palette to a material.

 ###Advanced Workflow and Best Practices
 The tool works great for quick and dirty palettized sprites.
 But if you have a large project where the sprites you are using change frequently, you will want to use these advanced workflow recommendations.